The Toro 51701 is a lightweight cordless handheld leaf blower delivering 146 CFM at 115 MPH. It features a 2 Ah 20 V Li-ion battery. (Read full specs)

 The following charts are provided to give you an idea how the key specs of the Toro 51701 compare with handheld leaf blowers of similar voltage (between 18 and 24V).

-- Air exiting the nozzle of this blower can reach 115 MPH, which is quite a bit faster than most battery-operated handheld blowers between 18 and 24V.
+- The Toro 51701 expels air at speeds up to 115 MPH, showcasing typical air speed performance for battery-operated handheld blowers.
 If you wish to benefit from air expelled at the fastest possible speed, the Makita XBU07SM1 and its 143 MPH could be an option to consider.

 - As this unit is rated at 146 CFM (cubic feet per minute), it expells less air than most cordless handheld blowers with a comparable voltage.
-For the highest air volume, you may want to have a look at the RIDGID R01601K, which boasts with 510 CFM.
+For the highest air volume, you may want to have a look at the Ryobi PBLLB01K, which boasts with 510 CFM.

-- Autonomy-wise, with up to 15 minutes of autonomy on a full charge, the 51701 is on the low end when compared with other cordless handheld units of similar voltage.
-To enjoy the best possible autonomy in this category, you could have a look at the Kobalt KHB 4224A-03 which offers up to 50 minutes of runtime.
+- Users can expect a maximum autonomy of 15 minutes from its battery, which means the 51701 won't run as long as many other cordless handheld units before needing to be plugged in.
+To enjoy the best possible autonomy in this category, you could have a look at the Ryobi PBLLB01K which offers up to 60 minutes of runtime.

 Price comparison

-As you can see from this interactive chart, when compared to other cordless blowers, the Toro 51701 is on the cheap side of the price range.
+As you can see from these interactive charts, when compared to other cordless blowers, the Toro 51701 is on the average side of the price range.

 The bottom line